Male Patients

 *Influenza vaccination each year for prevention of flu and its complications.

 For our patients 60 and over, vaccination with Zostavax can be considered for reducing the chance and severity of shingles (Herpes zoster).
 Please note that this is a very expensive vaccine (over $200), is not always covered by insurance, and is only partially protective against shingles.
+Please also note that a new more effective shingles vaccine is expected soon from Glaxo Smith Kline.
+Patients may want to wait until the new zoster vaccine is available to decide which one offers the greatest value in terms of protection against shingles.

 Age 65 and Above